cybermouflons/CCSC-CTF-2022/crypto/cathode-ray-thruster/README.md

 ## Description

 Hey, Morty!
 Are you ready for an adventure? \*burp\*.
-We gotta jump into the microverse teach that arrogant Zeep a lesson!
+We gotta jump into the microverse and teach that arrogant Zeep a lesson!
 This Cathode Ray Thruster is gonna make all their motherboards go faulty ... \*burp\*

 ## Solution
 <details>